The-Last-Cookie/secure-networking/ssh.md

 2. **Type in the filename:** It is recommended to use the service's name the key will be used for.
 Create a single key pair for every server/service.
 3. **Choose a passphrase:** Now choose a password for your key, so it is stored in an encrypted format.
 For leaving the passphrase empty, immediately press `Enter`.
 They key is then stored unencrypted on the disk.

-The key pair can now be found under the HOME directory in `~/.ssh/KEYNAME`.
+The key pair can now be found in the current working directory.
+It is recommended to store every user key pair in the SSH folder in the user's home directory (`~/.ssh/`).

 ### Configuring the SSH service on the server